 The Lieutenant’s Chest

 On a warm Monday morning in early September, we welcomed our 84th class of Customer in Residence participants to our shop in Auburn, Maine.
-Before their arrival, the students submit proposals of their intended projects and provide a brief bio, including their skill level and what lead them to participate in the program.
+Before their arrival, the students submit proposals of their intended projects and provide a brief bio, including their skill level and what led them to participate in the program.
 Each student comes with their own skillset, love of Moser furniture, and desire to build something that will last a lifetime.
 So when Kimber and Lorraine submitted their bio and proposal to build our Captian’s Chest with the modification of rope beckets, our interest peaked immediately.
 Oftentimes these projects are being built for another family member or loved one, and this was the case for both of the pieces they made during their week at Moser.

-Kimber and Lorraine’s daughter, Susannah, is a Lieutenant with the Navy.
+Kimber and Lorraine’s daughter, Susannah, is a Lieutenant in the Navy.
 After returning from her second deployment, she settled into her new home in Newport, RI.
 There, Susannah teaches newly commissioned officers ship handling, seamanship, and navigation.
 As her nomadic days of moving from port to port and lengthy deployments were ending, it seemed ideal for her to begin establishing and furnishing her home.
 After consulting with Susannah, Kimber and Lorraine settled on making a Windward Bookcase– as she was an English major and has amassed many books over the years- and the Captain’s Chest.

 The Serendipitous Beckets